mate-academy/layout_product-cards/checklist.md

 10. [STYLES] - Be consistent with your margins.
 Add only top or bottom, don't add both.
 11. [FILE STRUCTURE] - You should create separate file for each BEM block
-12. [SEMANTICS] - Use semantic tags like h2, p ...
+12. [SEMANTICS] - Use semantic tags like p, p ...